mrkskq/KIII-project/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-7.x-47a248?style=flat-square&logo=mongodb)
 ![Kubernetes](https://img.shields.io/badge/Kubernetes-k3d-326ce5?style=flat-square&logo=kubernetes)

 Busly is a web application for searching intercity bus routes from Skopje to cities across Macedonia and the region.
-The app is fully containerized, orchestrated with Docker Compose and Kubernetes, and has a CI/CD pipeline via GitHub Actions.
+The app is fully containerized, orchestrated with Docker Compose and Kubernetes, and has a CI pipeline via GitHub Actions.

 ## Table of Contents